 Celebrating the mature dancer who still are on stage

-After 25 years they have nothing more to prove.
+After their whole lifes on stage they have nothing more to prove.
 Only the strong longing to be themselves, to mold what means the most – to shake the world wordlessly, bottomless and carefree.
 And they fucking burn for it!

 How would it be to let extraordinary dancers continue to perform after the age of 45?
 If their experiences and skills were available to the world of dance and its audience?
 Age on Stage is an initiative of the artistic director, choreographer and dancer Charlotta Öfverholm in order to demonstrate the value of age in dance in particular and society in general.
 The starting point was the festival Fucking Burn It – Age on Stage that took place in Stockholm October 2015, celebrating the mature dancer who still are on stage.

 - Stage and film productions.
-Inspire through dance and film productions with repertoire that focuses on the dancer’s artistic brilliance over the age of 45 with internationally recognized choreographers.
+Inspire through dance and film productions with repertoire that focuses on the dancer’s artistic brilliance with an age over the norm with internationally recognized choreographers.

 - Workshop for 65+.
 Interaction and participation through workshops for people over 65: a socio-political contribution by older people’s participation enriches the public’s relationship to dance, which is accompanied by a supplementary research.